Computervision

 Computervision, Inc. (CV) was an early pioneer in Computer Aided Design and Manufacturing (CAD/CAM).
 Computervision was founded in 1969 by Marty Allen and Philippe Villers, and headquartered in Bedford, Massachusetts, United States.
 Its early products were built on a Data General Nova platform.
 Starting around 1975, Computervision built its own "CGP" (Computervision Graphics Processor) Nova-compatible 16-bit computers with added instructions optimized for graphics applications and using its own operating system known as Computervision Graphic Operating System (CGOS).
-In the 1980s, Computervision rewrote their code to operate on Unix-based platforms.
+In the 1980s, Computervision rewrote its code to operate on Unix-based platforms.

 Computervision was acquired by Prime Computer in 1988 for $434 million.
 Prime subsequently adopted the Computervision name.
 On December 12, 1998 Parametric Technology Corporation acquired Computervision.